 7- St. John’s, Newfoundland and Labrador

-These rainfall statistics are crucial for various sectors such as agriculture, construction, and urban planning.
-Farmers rely on this information to determine crop irrigation needs, while construction companies consider it when scheduling outdoor projects.
+These rainfall statistics are crucial in various sectors, such as agriculture, construction, and urban planning.
+Farmers depend on this information to determine crop watering needs, while construction companies consider it when scheduling outdoor projects.
+Meteorologists and climate scientists analyze these statistics to study long-term weather trends and assess the potential effects of climate change on local precipitation patterns.

 Why is Vancouver called a rain city?